 Check the Drive Assembly Stability

 Motor or drive assembly stability should also be examined if you’re having issues.
-Be sure to ask, “Is the drive assembly mounted rigidly?
-If the drive assembly moves too much, the spiral, tube, and steel housing components could be stressed and could lead to a system failure.
+Be sure to ask, “Is the drive assembly mounted rigidly?”
+If the drive assembly moves too much, the spiral, tube, and steel housing components could be stressed, which could lead to a system failure.

 Check the Inlet Housing Setting

-Another place to look if you’re encountering a flex screw failure is the Inlet housing setting.
-Be sure to ask if the inlet housing is adjusted properly?
+Another place to look if you’re encountering a flex screw failure is the inlet housing setting.
+Be sure to ask if the inlet housing is adjusted properly.
 Communicate closely with your manufacturer.
-Ask about design options and possible add-ons.
-Also, ask how should the inlet housing be set?
+Ask about design options and possible add-ons and how the inlet housing is set.

 Account for Spiral Stretch

-A common issue flexible screw conveyor users may ask is, “Why won’t my material convey?”
-Here’s what to look out for.
+Users of these conveyor technologies may also ask.
+“Why won’t my material convey?”
+Here’s what to look out for in that case:

-If you’re standing at the inlet end and looking toward the outlet, the spiral should turn in a counter-clockwise direction.
+• Is the spiral turning in the right direction – If you’re standing at the inlet end and looking toward the outlet, the spiral should turn in a counter-clockwise direction.
 If you’re at the discharge end and looking toward the inlet, the spiral should be turning in a clockwise direction.
-Correct rotational direction depends on the type of helix, left hand or right hand.
+The correct rotational direction depends on the type of helix, left hand or right hand.
 Spiroflow and most manufacturers use right-hand helixes.

-If so, you can utilize flow aids such as an agitator, vibration, or bin aerators.
+• Does your material rathole or bridge in the hopper – If so, you can utilize flow aids, such as an agitator, vibration, or bin aerators.
 Bin aerators are silicone or rubber discs inside the hopper that air is injected under from the outside.
-When air escaped from under the discs, they vibrate and aerate the material.
+When air escapes from under the discs, they vibrate and aerate the material.

 Check the Feed Restriction

-Is the feed restriction opened up enough to allow adequate material into the spiral?
-If there isn’t adequate material being fed into the conveyor you may not attain your desired conveying rate.
+Although a traditional conveyor belt system could seem like less hassle, it also has some potential challenges.
+But when it comes to FSCs, be sure to know whether the feed restriction is opened up enough to allow adequate material into the spiral.
+If there isn’t adequate material being fed into the conveyor, you may not attain your desired conveying rate.

-Jamming, stalling, or locking up are other common issues our service technicians hear about.
-Several things can cause this.
+Jamming, stalling, or locking up are other common issues our service technicians hear about, and these problems can also be encountered in conveyor belt systems.
+Several things can cause this, and here’s what you need to know about them.

 Not all materials convey well in this type of conveyor.
 Cohesive materials or materials high in moisture can smear and cause the spiral to lock up.
 In some cases, a conveyor with a beveled spiral can convey those types of material.
 We always recommend having your material tested in a test lab so that you get the best type of conveyor for your application.